 The committee will create a “seed list” (i.e. rank of the teams in “true seeds” 1 through 68) which reflects the relative qualitative assessment of the field in descending order, and is used to assess competitive balance of the top teams across the four regions of the championship.
 The seed list reflects the sequential order with which teams will be placed in the bracket.
 Once the “seed list” is finalized, it remains unchanged while the bracket is assembled.

 Importantly, various principles may preclude a team from being placed in its “true” seed position in the bracket.

 Procedures for Seeding

 1. Each committee member will submit a list of the best eight teams, in no particular order, from teams that are in the tournament as automatic qualifiers or at-large selections:

 b.
-When 14 to 19 teams remain, each member shall list six teams;
+When 14 to 19 teams are on the list ballot, each member shall list six teams;

 c.
-When 13 or fewer teams remain, each member shall list four teams.
+When 13 or fewer teams are on the list ballot, each member shall list four teams.

-2. Note: When 24 or fewer teams remain to be seeded, a member may not participate in “list X teams” ballots if a team he or she represents as a commissioner or athletics director, or has an immediate family member conflict, is included in the “pool.”
+Note: When 24 or fewer teams are on the list ballot to be seeded, a member may not participate in “list X teams” ballots if a team he or she represents as a commissioner or athletics director, or has an immediate family member conflict, is included in the “pool.”

 2. The eight teams receiving the most votes comprise the next seed list ballot.